dexie/dexie-website-old/docs/Table/Table.put().md

 If the operation succeeds, then the returned Promise resolves to the key under which the object was stored in the table.

+### Case for autoIncremented keys

+In case the item's primary key is not specified and the schema specifies it to be auto-incremented, the operation will be equivalent to Table.add() and the item's resulting key will be set on the item' declared primary key property - this only apply to table.add() and table.put() but not table.bulkAdd() or table.bulkPut().

 ### See Also

 [Table.update()](/docs/Table/Table.update())